John Buhrmaster Director 305-899-3336

 - Lock your vehicle.
 Put valuables in the trunk.

 - Lock your bicycle.
-Register your bike with campus security.
+Register your bike with Public Safety.

 - Report any suspicious activity to Public Safety immediately.
-Try to give a description that includes approximate age, height, and weight and details on hair, clothing, jewelry, scars, tattoos-anything that is noticeable.
+Try to give a description that includes approximate age, height, and weight and details on hair, clothing, jewelry, scars, and tattoos - anything that is noticeable.

 A safe campus is everyone's responsibility.
 Do your part to protect yourself and others.

 If a crime is seen as a continuous threat (as defined by the vice president for Student Services and the director of Public Safety) to the Barry University community, then students, faculty, and staff will be notified in writing via mail (including electronic mail) and flyers will be posted of the incident(s).

 Lost and Found